 - Litigated and won the second-only case based upon fraud decided by the TTAB since Bose in 2009 (which established a heightened standard for proving fraud).
 See Fuji Medical Instruments Mfg.
 Co., Ltd. v.
 American Crocodile International Group, Inc., Cancellation No. 92062760 (July 28, 2021).
 The significance of this case was recognized as being precedential by the TTAB;

 - Provided useability and registrability opinions and prosecuted marks for a world-famous Japanese computer gaming company and a world renown Japanese consumer electronics and appliance company;

 - Negotiated and settled numerous oppositions and cancellations before the TTAB;

-- Successfully cancelled infringing domain names from the Registrar using the used the Uniform Domain Name Dispute Resolution Policy (“UDRP”) before the National Arbitration Forum;
+- Successfully cancelled infringing domain names from the Registrar using the Uniform Domain Name Dispute Resolution Policy (“UDRP”) before the National Arbitration Forum;

 - Counseled national toy company on how to protect their proprietary board games and toys using trademark and copyright strategies; and

 - Assisted clients with take-downs of infringing and/or counterfeit products on Amazon, Etsy, eBay.
 Facebook, Instagram, etc.

 - William Mitchell College of Law, St. Paul, MN; 2002, J.D., cum laude